Wedbush Morgan Securities Inc Buys SOC Telemed Inc, AECOM, PowerShares QQQ Trust Ser 1, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, FIRST TR L CAP GRW, First Trust Capital Strength ETF

 Wedbush Morgan Securities Inc sold out a holding in FIRST TR L CAP GRW.
 The sale prices were between $82.57 and $98.61, with an estimated average price of $90.38.Sold Out: CIM Commercial Trust Corp (CMCT)

 Wedbush Morgan Securities Inc sold out a holding in CIM Commercial Trust Corp.
-The sale prices were between $7.85 and $14.49, with an estimated average price of $10.26.Sold Out: Otelco Inc (OTEL)
+The sale prices were between $7.85 and $14.49, with an estimated average price of $10.26.Sold Out: MSA Safety Inc (MSA)

-Wedbush Morgan Securities Inc sold out a holding in Otelco Inc. The sale prices were between $11.4 and $11.55, with an estimated average price of $11.47.Sold Out: MSA Safety Inc (MSA)
+Wedbush Morgan Securities Inc sold out a holding in MSA Safety Inc. The sale prices were between $131.26 and $153.5, with an estimated average price of $144.56.Sold Out: Otelco Inc (OTEL)

-Wedbush Morgan Securities Inc sold out a holding in MSA Safety Inc. The sale prices were between $131.26 and $153.5, with an estimated average price of $144.56.Sold Out: The Intergroup Corp (INTG)
+Wedbush Morgan Securities Inc sold out a holding in Otelco Inc. The sale prices were between $11.4 and $11.55, with an estimated average price of $11.47.Sold Out: The Intergroup Corp (INTG)

 Wedbush Morgan Securities Inc sold out a holding in The Intergroup Corp.
 The sale prices were between $29.87 and $36.18, with an estimated average price of $32.69.Sold Out: Natural Alternatives International Inc (NAII)